 The Advanced Clinical Social Work Specialization (ACSWS) within the Master of Social Work program encourages students to learn the most effective theoretical approaches to clinical social work practice as well as to critically reflect on the therapeutic relationship and their role in supporting empowerment, resiliency and transformation for those they serve.
-The ACSWS student concentrates their studies in one of eight ACSWS focus areas spanning clinical psychotherapy and/or direct clinical social work practice with theoretical awareness in a number of settings such as mental health agencies, family service agencies, youth programs, community-based clinical agencies, private practice and religious institutions such as churches, to mention but a few.
+The ACSWS student concentrates their studies in one of seven ACSWS focus areas spanning clinical psychotherapy and/or direct clinical social work practice with theoretical awareness in a number of settings such as mental health agencies, family service agencies, youth programs, community-based clinical agencies and private practice.

-- Required core course: SWK 6810 Advanced Therapeutic Relationships & Integrative Psychodynamics (3 semester hours)
+- Required core course: SWK6599 Advanced Therapeutic Relationships & Integrative Psychodynamics (3 semester hours)

 - Two elective courses from one of the eight focus areas (6 semester hours)